sarah-hourihan/sarah-hourihan.github.io/_posts/2023-12-28-millionaire-next-door.md

 ## Meet the Millionaire Next Door

 - Millionaires on average live on less than 7% of their wealth.
 They live well below their means.
+  - This percentage may have changed since 1998.
 - Many people who display a high-consumption lifestyle have little or no investments, income-producing assets, stocks, bonds, private businesses, etc.
 - Millionaire status can be attained in one generation.
   - Most people who become millionaires have confidence in their own abilities.
 They don’t believe that one must be born wealthy.